Skip to main content

 33 mentions Positive Neutral Negative

 The stability of the game is generally criticized due to numerous bugs and graphical glitches, particularly in the Steam version, which may require troubleshooting to function properly.
-While some players report a smooth experience, many encounter issues such as freezes, disappearing objects, and animation problems, especially when multitasking or using multiple monitors.
-Overall, despite its age and instability, the game's engaging story and unique charm often encourage players to overlook these technical shortcomings.
+While some players report a smooth experience, many encounter issues such as freezes, disappearing objects, and animation problems, especially when multitasking or using newer operating systems.
+Overall, the game's age contributes to its instability, but it remains enjoyable despite these technical shortcomings.

 • “I was extremely happy to find that the Steam version runs great on my current system!”